JUPITER LANDING VEHICLE

 User/Possessors: Earl, Iron Man (Tony Stark), Madame Masque (Whitney Frost), Mike Trudeau

-Powers/Abilities/Functions: This mechanical juggernaut was an exploration vehicle built to take on the hostile surface of the planet Jupiter; its treads allowed it to negotiate any type of terrain.
-Controlled by a single operator in the domed cockpit, the JLV was equipped with two magna-grip claw arms, a laser borer, and a sonic disruptor unit that fired a beam designed to blast through mountains.
-The cockpit of the vehicle could be ejected as an escape pod into a miniature hovercraft.
-It was able to withstand Jupiter's immense gravity.
+Powers/Abilities/Functions: This mechanical juggernaut was an exploration vehicle built to take on the hostile surface and immense gravity of the planet Jupiter; its treads allowed it to negotiate any type of terrain (see comments).
+Controlled by a single operator in the transparent domed cockpit, the JLV was equipped with two magna-grip claw arms, a laser borer, and a sonic disruptor unit that fired a beam designed to blast through mountains.

 History: